View Contact Info

 Assessors have a major role in promoting the effective financial management of a town.
 Real estate and motor vehicle excise tax levies account for a majority of the funds available to the municipality to provide necessary services.
 Efficient and effective assessment practices result in a predictable tax levy which is essential to maintaining adequate and sufficient cash flow.

 - Charitable Exemptions

 - Discover, analyze, and reflect the value changes that are occurring in the market.

 - Inspect each property to record specific features of the land and buildings.

 - List items such as size, type, and quality of construction, number of rooms, baths, fireplaces, the type of heating, etc.

-- Inspect each structure in town at least once every nine years.
+- Inspect each structure in town at least once every ten years.